-LTC offers a variety of support services to help students succeed in their program of study including advising, counseling, tutoring, and supplemental instruction and accommodation services.
+Lakeshore College offers a variety of support services to help students succeed in their program of study including academic counseling, tutoring, and supplemental instruction and accommodation services.
 In addition, there are many college services available to students.
 Listed below are a few of the services nursing students may use.
-Complete details may be found in the LTC Student Handbook located in this link: https://gotoltc.edu/current-students/academic-resources.